-25. One of the two grounds in section 318(2) of the Companies Act 1993 must be satisfied before a request for removal from the register of companies under section 318(1)(d) can be made.
+- 28. One of the two grounds in s 318(2) of the Companies Act 1993 must be satisfied before a request for removal from the register of companies under s 318(1)(d) can be made.
 However, only the first ground applies where the company has surplus assets to distribute.
 Therefore, the first ground is the only ground considered in this Ruling.
-The first ground requires the company to have ceased business, paid its creditors, and distributed any surplus assets in accordance with its constitution and the Companies Act 1993.

-- 26. Therefore, it follows that in those circumstances the first step that is legally necessary when a request is made to remove the company from the register should relate to ceasing business, paying all creditors, and distributing surplus assets.
-Section 318(2)(a) of the Companies Act 1993 does not specify the order in which these events must occur. - 27.
-Accordingly, the Commissioner accepts that the first step legally necessary to achieve liquidation when a request is made to remove a company from the register of companies under section 318(1)(d) of the Companies Act 1993 is a resolution to:
+The first ground requires the company to have ceased business, paid its creditors and distributed its surplus assets in accordance with its constitution and the Companies Act 1993. - 29.
+Therefore, it follows that in those circumstances the first step that is legally necessary when a request is made to remove the company from the register should relate to ceasing business, paying all creditors and distributing surplus assets.
+Section 318(2)(a) of the Companies Act 1993 does not specify the order in which these events must occur.

-- cease business;

-- pay all creditors;

-- distribute surplus assets; and then

-- request removal from the register of companies.

-- 28. Other steps may be taken that could also be the first step that is legally necessary to achieve liquidation.
-For example, a company may act less formally than by passing a resolution to carry out the grounds in section 318(2) of the Companies Act 1993.
+- 30. Accordingly, the Commissioner accepts that the first step legally necessary to achieve liquidation, when a request is made to remove a company from the register of companies under s 318(1)(d) of the Companies Act 1993, is a resolution to: - cease business, - pay all creditors, - distribute surplus assets, and - then request removal from the register of companies. - 31.
+Other steps may be taken that could also be the first step that is legally necessary to achieve liquidation.
+For example, a company may act less formally than by passing a resolution to carry out the requirements in s 318(2) of the Companies Act 1993.
 If the step is overt and carried out with the aim of achieving removal from the register, it may still be the first step that is legally necessary to achieve liquidation.
 However, a company taking a less formal course of action may be required to produce evidence establishing that the taking of the step was carried out with the aim of achieving liquidation.

-What is the significance of the examples in paragraph (b)(i) of the definition of "liquidation" in section YA 1?
+What is the significance of the examples in para (b)(i) of the definition of "liquidation" in s YA 1?